-7 Process for developing and implementing S-100 based product specifications for non-IHO products and services
+7 Process for developing and implementing S-100 based product specifications for IHO and non-IHO products and services

-TSMAD Work Item A.10 enables the working group to liaise with other IHO WGs and external organizations in an advisory capacity.
+TSMAD-S-100WG Work Item A.10F.1 and F.2 enables the working group to liaise with other IHO WGs and external organizations in an advisory capacity.

-In order to assist other IHO working groups and external organizations that wish to build S-100 compliant product specifications, TSMAD is in the process of developing easy to use templates.
+In order to assist other IHO working groups and external organizations that wish to build S-100 compliant product specifications, the S-100WG has developed a common template for developing product specifications.
+This template has been adopted as Part 11, Appendix 11-De of S-100 edition 2.0.0.
+TSMAD is in the process of developing easy to use templates.
 There are currently three templates in development:

-- Vector Based Product Specifications: This template is designed for users that wish to develop a vector based product specification.
-A final draft version is currently under revision and a final version will be available in 2014. - Gridded Based Product Specifications: This template is designed for users that wish to develop gridded product specifications.
-This is currently being developed and is anticipated that it will be available in late 2014. - ECDIS Based Product Specifications: This template will be used in conjunction with vector template and will define various parameters and meta data information which will enable it to be recognized by ECDIS and control its relationship with other product specifications in use.
-This template will not be available until after the testing period during which various existing S-57 products other than ENC will be converted to the S-100 format and loaded into the test bed with S-101 data.
+• Vector Based Product Specifications: This template is designed for users that wish to develop at vector based product specification.
+A final draft version is currently under revision and a final version will be available in 2014.

+• Gridded Based Product Specifications: This template is designed for users that wish to develop gridded product specifications.
+This is currently being developed and is anticipated that it will be available in late 2014.

+• ECDIS Based Product Specifications: This template will be used in conjunction with vector template and will define various parameters and meta data information which will enable it to be recognized by ECDIS and control its relationship with other product specifications in use.
+This template will not be available until after the testing period during which various existing S 57 products other than ENC will be converted to the S-100 format and loaded into the test bed with S-101 data.

-In addition, to the above templates, TSMAD is also developing an S-100 user guide.
+In addition, to the above templates, TSMAD-the S-100WG is also developing an S-100 user guideinteroperability guidebook.
+This guidebook will outline how S-101 Electronic Navigational Datasets will be used in conjunction with other S-100 based datasets, such as S-102 - high resolution bathymetry, S-112 Real Time tidal data transfer, and S-412 Met-Ocean-Weather Forecasts.
+This guidebook will include details how each type of product specification is integrated with each other in order to properly display without obscuring navigationally significant information.
+It is expected that the first draft of this guidebook will be available late 2016.
 The intent of this guide is to provide users new to S-100 an overview of S-100 and how to build a product specification.
 It will provide checklists of what is needed for a product specification and other useful guidance.
 This should be available mid 2014.